LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/SDKAttributes/5-0-and-below.md

 #### lpmessaging_ui_secure_form_progress_bar.xml

 Default progress bar vector drawable for PCI secure form (after pressing to fill the form, the button changes to progress bar until we can show the form).
-To Override this resource, create a vector drawable under the android drawable folder with the same resource name.
+To override this resource, create a vector drawable under the android drawable folder with the same resource name.

 ---